 Notes Receivable from Participants - Participants may borrow from their accounts a minimum of \$1,000 up to a maximum of the lesser of \$50,000, reduced by the highest outstanding loan balance during the one-year period ending the day before the request for a new loan, or one-half of the vested account balance.
-Loans are secured by an assignment of a participant's vested interest in the Plan, and bear interest 1% over the prime interest rate.
+Loans are secured by an assignment of a participant's vested interest in the Plan, and bear interest at 1% over the prime interest rate on the date of the loan.
 Principal and interest are paid ratably through payroll deductions.
 Loan terms range from 1 to 5 years; however, terms may exceed 5 years for the purchase of a primary residence.
 Participants may not have more than one loan outstanding at any time.
 Loans are prohibited for terminated employees.

-As of December 31, 2014, participant loans have maturities through December 30, 2029 at interest rates ranging from 4.25% to 9.25%.
+As of December 31, 2016, participant loans have maturities through December 31, 2031 at interest rates ranging from 4.25% to 9.25%.